 For users of the WaniKani system, this extension makes it easy to find words in context on the web.
 Just select a word to see how it is used in real sentences.

-Tips for Making the Most of Extensions
+Tips to Make the Most of the Extensions

 - Set daily goals: Define how many words or phrases you want to learn each day.